Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Evaluation

 \subsection{Light curve reconstruction accuracy on simulated data}

-To compare the \gls{NN}'s reconstruction performance, we compare the \gls{NN} predicted \gls{LC} against the \gls{LC} generated by the physical model using the following \gls{MdNSE} metric,
+To compare the \gls{NN}'s reconstruction performance, we compare the \gls{NN} predicted \gls{LC} against the \gls{LC} generated by the physical model using the following \glsxtrlong{MdNSE} metric,

 where $y$ is the predicted \gls{LC} and $\hat{y}$ is the physical model \gls{LC}.
 The \gls{MdNSE} was chosen as a stand-in for $\chi^{2}$ for multiple reasons.
 First, the simulated data does not have associated error values, which are essential for the computation of $\chi^{2}$.
-Even assuming Poissonian noise for $\chi^{2}$ calculations is non-trivial, as it depends on the number of photon detections and the assumed distance to the \gls{NS}, introducing complexities that are difficult to standardize.
-Furthermore, the \glspl{LC} have amplitudes that vary by orders or magnitude.
+Even assuming Poissonian noise for the $\chi^{2}$ calculations is nontrivial.
+In our simulations, model amplitudes, $\hat{y}_{i}$, depend on an assumed observer-plane distance, unrelated to any specific astrophysical object or observational dataset.
+Thus, while relative \glspl{LC} amplitude ratios between different parameter sets remain distance-independent, their absolute amplitudes, set by the shared distance scaling, cause $\chi^{2}$ values, computed under Poisson assumptions (where uncertainties scale as the square root of amplitudes), to scale differently.
+This results in a distance-dependent signal-to-noise ratio, introducing complexities that are difficult to standardize for training purposes.
+Furthermore, the \glspl{LC} have amplitudes that vary by orders of magnitude.
 Using $\chi^{2}$ would treat higher-amplitude \glspl{LC} as inherently more important, leading to evaluation biases.
 In contrast, the MdNSE metric, by normalizing using the median of the physical model \gls{LC}, treats all \glspl{LC} more or less equally, focusing on their shape rather than amplitude.
 The \gls{NN} is trained to minimize the $\log_{10}(\text{MdNSE})$.
+The \gls{MdNSE} metric is used only in the context of evaluating the \glspl{LC} produced by the \gls{NN} to those from the simulated dataset during the training of the \gls{NN}.
+When running the MCMC to estimate the posterior of observed data, using either the physical model or \gls{NN} model, a standard $\chi^{2}$ metric comparison is employed, where $\chi^{2}$ is computed using the observational uncertainties associated with the measured light curve.

-\cref{fig:random_and_real_grouped_light_curve_comparison} presents a representative comparison of \glspl{LC} produced by the physical model and the best-performing NN model.
-For an impartial sampling, the \glspl{LC} shown are those at various quantile threholds of fitting performance.
-Even the phase-folded \gls{LC} corresponding to the 97.75th percentile of MdNSE shows reasonable agreement with the physical model upon visual inspection.
-However, it is important to note that a good fit in terms of MdNSE does not always correspond to a visually good fit.
-For example, cases where the difference between the maximum and minimum values of the \gls{LC} is much smaller than its median value can result in discrepancies that are less visually intuitive.
+\cref{fig:random_and_real_grouped_light_curve_comparison} presents a representative comparison of \glspl{LC} produced by the physical model and the \gls{NN} model.
+For an impartial sampling, the \glspl{LC} shown are those at various quantile thresholds of fitting performance with the bottom \gls{LC} corresponding to the 97.75th percentile and the top to the 2.25th percentile of MdNSE.
+While \cref{fig:random_and_real_grouped_light_curve_comparison} provides an intuitive understanding of the quality of the fits, a more detailed quantitative analysis of the fits is we examine the distribution of MdNSE.